AirBnB Sexual Assault Lawyer

-Call our sexual abuse attorneys (888) 424-5757 (toll-free phone call) or use the contact form today to schedule a free consultation and tell us what happened.
+Call our Chicago sexual abuse lawyers at (888) 424-5757 (toll-free phone call) or use the contact form today.
+Our law firm offers free consultations where you can discuss with your experienced attorney what happened.
 Then, let us hold those responsible for causing your harm financially accountable for their negligence.

 What Is an AirBnB?

 AirBnB has changed what people think of the hospitality industry.
-Instead of limiting the industry to hotels and motels, AirBnB has allowed property owners to make their vacant properties available for any party registered with AirBnB as a user.
+Instead of limiting vacation stays to hotels and motels, AirBnB has allowed property owners to make their vacant properties available for any party registered with them as a user.

-AirBnB is a company which "allows property owners" or hosts in some cases (depending on if they are renting out vacation homes) to use AirBnB's website platform as an online marketplace.
+AirBnB is a company that "allows property owners" or hosts in some cases (depending on if they are renting out vacation homes) to use AirBnB's website platform as an online marketplace.

 The platform can list accommodations ranging from apartments and houses up through castles--some listed by private individuals who rent them directly; others offered by professional real estate firms, hotel chains, resorts & spas offering timeshares.

-The vacation company also provides more than 1 million listings across 191 countries where users may stay at other people's homes or apartments when traveling, called "AirBnB-style" travel.
+The vacation company also provides more than one million listings across 191 countries where users may stay at other people's homes or apartments when traveling, called "AirBnB-style" travel.
 Safety is a primary concern of AirBnB hosts and guests.
-One form of safety measure enforced by the Company is the mandatory completion of a comprehensive profile.
+Mandatory completion of a comprehensive profile is one of the safety measures enforced by the company.

 Predatory Sexual Assault

-In June 2021, the BBC reported that AirBnB paid a rape victim $7 million (5 million Euros) after the alleged sexual abuse survivor from Australia was raped at knifepoint while staying in New York City at an AirBnB rental property.
+In June 2021, the BBC reported that AirBnB paid a sexual assault victim $7 million (5 million Euros) after the alleged sexual assault survivor from Australia was raped at knifepoint while staying in New York City at an AirBnB rental property.
 The alleged rape occurred early on New Year's Day in a Manhattan rental in 2016.

-Reports indicate that the alleged rape victim and friends rented an AirBnB apartment.
-The guests allegedly picked up the property's keys at a nearby bodega earlier in the evening of the alleged sexual assault.
+Reports indicate that the alleged rape victim and friends rented a company-listed apartment.
+The guests allegedly picked up the property's keys at a nearby bodega earlier in the evening of the alleged AirBnB sexual assault incident.

 A New York Post report indicates that the Australian woman returned to the apartment shortly after midnight while the 24-year-old suspect, Junior Lee, hid in the bathroom.
 Bloomberg reported that Lee allegedly pointed a kitchen knife at the victim before grabbing and raping her.

-Later that night, the police captured Lee after he allegedly raped the victim after a New Year's Eve party.
+A police report revealed that later that night, law enforcement captured Lee after he allegedly raped the victim after a New Year's Eve party.
 The reports indicated that police had found a set of keys to the apartment in the suspect's bag, along with a knife and one of the injured woman's earrings.
-The Legal Aid Society represents 24-year-old Junior Lee.

 Charged With Predatory Sexual Assault